What will it take to end homelessness, so it is brief when it occurs and rarely experienced at all?

 In 2014, Community Solutions announced that the 100,000 Homes campaign had exceeded its goal.
 Communities participating in our national campaign had housed more than 105,000 Americans in under four years.
 And yet, at the Campaign’s end, none of these participating communities had ended homelessness.
 Our team wrestled with a question: what would it take to not simply count up to a certain number of house placements, but count down to zero people experiencing homelessness?

-In 2015, Community Solutions launched Built For Zero, a network of cities and counties committed to driving to zero homelessness, beginning with chronic and veteran homelessness.
+In 2015, Community Solutions launched Built For Zero, a network of cities and counties committed to ending homelessness, beginning with chronic and veteran homelessness.
 Since then, it has grown into a movement of more than 80 communities in the United States proving homelessness is solvable.
-They have proven that it requires a new way of thinking and working built upon a community-wide commitment to bringing every person home.
+Pursuing and reaching a definition known as functional zero, they have proven that addressing homelessness requires a data-driven way of working built upon a community-wide commitment to bringing every person home.

 - Data is the catalyst.
-We have helped communities raise the bar on how data is used, and their power to create local systems designed to end homelessness.
+We have helped communities raise the bar on how data is used, and their power to create homeless response systems designed to end homelessness.

 - Collaboration makes radical change possible.
 We help communities bring together the full force of their community, which requires everyone at the table.